hyeoption/itl/EMAIL_SETUP_GUIDE.md

 ### When someone submits the contact form:
 - ✅ **Form shows "Sending..." state**
 - ✅ **Success message appears** after sending
-- ✅ **Email arrives** at `hr@hwarangshipping.com`
+- ✅ **Email arrives** at `itl@itlshipping.com`
 - ✅ **Form resets** automatically
 - ✅ **Works in both English and Korean**

 ### Email Format You'll Receive:
 ```
-Subject: New Contact Form Submission - Hwarang Logistics
+Subject: New Contact Form Submission - ITL Logistics

 From: John Doe <john@example.com>
-To: hr@hwarangshipping.com
+To: itl@itlshipping.com

-New contact form submission from Hwarang website:
+New contact form submission from ITL website:

 Name: John Doe
 Email: john@example.com
 Message: I need a quote for shipping containers from Busan to Los Angeles.

 ---
-This email was sent from the Hwarang Logistics website contact form.
+This email was sent from the ITL Logistics website contact form.
 Reply to: john@example.com
 ```